Jump to:

 ~480km

 The M48A3 modification fitted M48A1s with a diesel engine for greater fuel economy and reduced danger from fuel explosions.
 The rear deck was reworked to incorporate M60 grilles and exhaust louvres, and rear fender-mounted dry air cleaners were used instead of the oil bath models of the earlier gasoline engines.
 The auxiliary generator and engine were deleted, since the tank's diesel engine was more efficient than even the smaller auxiliary generator engine.
 The tank received the suspension upgrades of the M48A2.
 The personnel heater was changed again, to the type used in the M60, with its characteristic exhaust routed to the right (instead of left) side of the tank.
 The M48A3's fire extinguisher was improved as well.
 M48A3 was able to mount a xenon white light or infrared searchlight on the gun shield above the 90mm gun.
 The gun shield cover was waterproofed, and the crew was provided with a spall liner inside the tank and an air filtration system to protect them from chemical or biological attack.
-The fire control system of the M48A3 was also upgraded.
+The turret control system was changed from the original Oilgear type to a new design by Cadillac Gage, and the fire control system of the M48A3 was also upgraded.
 The ammunition box for the .50cal MG was reduced from 100 to 50 rounds due to lack of space in the commander's cupola, but conditions were still cramped for the commander.
+Late tanks starting with serial number 601W used an hydraulic brake system, improved steering and transmission shifting controls, an adapter vision ring under the cupola, an improved turret inflatable seal, improved sighting and fire control instruments that included infrared capability, and metal screening on the turret cargo racks.

 Top